JuliaMath/DoubleFloats.jl/docs/src/appropriate.md

 ### what it is

 `FastDouble` is used interchangably with `Double`.
 These are _sticky_ numerical types, feeding forward `FastDouble`s will continue calculation with `FastDoubles`.
-Providing as the parametric form as `Doubles` will compute using `Doubles`.
+Providing `Doubles` for the parametrics will causally entail using `Doubles`.

 ### how it is used